Life Coaching for College & Teen Girls

 Your professors see your effort, not your worth.
 Your smile fools them.

 And your love life?
-It's non-existent, OR you're in a serious relationship that isn't really what you want and you secretly wish you weren't so tied down.
+It's either non-existent or you're in a serious relationship that isn't really what you want (and you secretly wish you weren't so tied down).

 You're left feeling alone in a room full of people who think you've got it all.